adamgoral/agentic-stack/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-Core infrastructure (frontend, backend orchestrator, Redis, PostgreSQL) is running successfully.
-Frontend is accessible at http://localhost:3000/chat.
-All three specialized agents (research, code, analytics) have been fully implemented with A2A protocol support.
-MCP servers (web search and Python executor) are still failing on startup and need debugging.
-Focus is now on fixing the MCP server issues and testing the complete multi-agent system with agent delegation and result aggregation.
+All core components are now operational!
+Frontend, backend orchestrator, Redis, PostgreSQL, all three specialized agents (research, code, analytics), and both MCP servers (web search and Python executor) are running successfully.
+The MCP servers have been fixed by converting from stdio transport to HTTP/SSE endpoints.
+Focus is now on integration testing - verifying agent delegation, result aggregation, and end-to-end workflows with complex queries.

 ## Recent Changes

 ### Completed

+15. **MCP Server Fixes** (COMPLETED - Current Session)
+    - Debugged both web search and Python executor servers exiting on startup
+    - Root cause: servers were using FastMCP with stdio transport but agents expected HTTP/SSE
+    - Converted both servers from FastMCP stdio to FastAPI HTTP servers
+    - Implemented SSE endpoints at `/sse` for real-time communication
+    - Added `/tools/{tool_name}` endpoints for tool execution
+    - Added health check endpoints at `/health`
+    - Updated dependencies from mcp.server.fastmcp to fastapi/uvicorn
+    - Web Search MCP now running on port 3001 with search, fetch, and extract capabilities
+    - Python Executor MCP now running on port 3002 with code execution and validation
+    - Both servers verified healthy and accessible via HTTP
+    - Agents can now properly connect to MCP servers via SSE endpoints

-14. **Analytics Agent Implementation** (COMPLETED - Current Session)
+14. **Analytics Agent Implementation** (COMPLETED - Previous Session)
     - Created analytics_agent.py following same patterns as research and code agents
     - Implemented AnalyticsAgent class with PydanticAI
     - Uses built-in Python capabilities for data analysis (no MCP server needed)